 The traffic of people in the city of Lisbon brings with it the visit of thousands of tourists daily to the historical and cultural heritage of the city, so to prevent its deterioration and ensure its good maintenance, the city mayor's office decided to implement the which is known as tourist tax .

-On 04/17/2024, the Lisbon City Council approved the increase in tourist taxes on overnight stays and cruise passengers.
-Specifically, overnight stay rates have increased from €2 to €4 and tourist taxes for cruise passengers have increased from €1 to €2 .
+On April 17, 2024, the Lisbon City Council approved the increase in tourist taxes for overnight stays and cruise passengers.
+Specifically, the tax per overnight stay has increased from €2 to €4, and the tourist tax for cruise passengers has increased from €1 to €2 .

 The increase in the tourist tax entails several associated objectives: